IntelligentBeehive/WaggleDanceDetector/README.md

 # The IntelligentBeehive Project

 ## Introduction
 The goal of the Intelligent Beehive Project is to research, invent and implement possible ways to gather and analyse Data from a BeeHive using state of the art technologies like Artificial Intelligence and Computer Vision.
-This is done by splitting the project into 5 separte Components.
-For each Component one researched is responsible.

-## Our mission
+The project is split into several different components

 ## Possible outcomes for this project are: